marioney/mros_hands_on/README.md

 ### Update the template with your code

-1. Specify the repositories you want to include in your workspace in `ros2.repos` or delete `ros2.repos` and develop directly within the `/src` folder.
+1. Specify the repositories you want to include in your workspace in `src/ros2.repos` or delete `src/ros2.repos` and develop directly within the workspace.
-2. Create src folder `mkdir src`
-3. If you are using a `ros2.repos` file:
-   1. Import the contents `Terminal->Run Task..->import from workspace file`
+      1. If you are using a `ros2.repos` file, import the contents `Terminal->Run Task..->import from workspace file`
 2. Install dependencies `Terminal->Run Task..->install dependencies`
 3. Develop!